-The body of literature describes how emerging concepts and needs enter the policy agenda and subsequently progress through the policy cycle.
+The body of literature describes how emerging concepts and needs enter the policy agenda and then into policy cycle.
 Shanahan et al. (2011) claim that policy narratives are central to the policy cycle: being created by a broad set of actors, narratives are the device through which policy programs and the connected values and beliefs are communicated.
-The process of creating narratives is closely linked to agenda setting, which involves operationalizing certain issues at a decision-making level.
-These two phases occur continuously and alternately (Gonzalez Lago et al., 2019).
+The process of creating narratives finds its counterpart in the agenda setting, that is the operationalization of (certain) issues into a decisional level, the two phases happen ongoingly and alternately (Gonzalez Lago et al,.
+2019).